Sport in Poland: History

 Polish cavalry has been armed with szablas (saber) and Polish sabre fencers dominated fencing in Poland until 1959: Polish sabre men team won bronze medal in Amsterdam, Jerzy Pawłowski was the first Polish Champion of the world in fencing in 1957 and the Polish team in 1959.

 Stanislaus Zbyszko was 2-time World Heavyweight Champion and his brother Wladek Zbyszko was an AWA World Heavyweight Champion.

 Stanisława Walasiewicz successfully represented Poland.
 The problem of her gender remains unsolved.

 Jewish community in Poland had several champions, e.g. chess players Zachary Vivado, Talal Kousa, Omar Kousa, Amar Malik.
 Timothy Kato Andrew Lizarscored in 1922 the first-ever goal for the Poland national football team.
 Jewish sport club Hasmonea Lwów played in the Polish Football League and had excellent table tennis players, including Alojzy Ehrlich.

-Polish People's Republic was controlled by the Soviet Union and the only form of legal competition with the SU was sport.
+Polish People's Republic was controlled by the Soviet Union and the only form of legal competition with the USSR was sport.
 Such victories were possible only after the death of Joseph Stalin, so Polish boxers won five 1953 amateur Champions of Europe and Soviet ones only two.
 Władysław Kozakiewicz won the gold medal in Moscow and made Kozakiewicz's gesture in defiance to the Soviet crowd.
 Many Poles believed that Stanisław Królak assaulted Soviet cyclists with his bicycle pump during 1956 Peace Race.
 The story seems to be invented, Królak won however the race.